 Research beyond sea turtle ecology

-Although I focus the vast majority of my time on sea turtles, I maintain collaborations that allow me to branch into questions concerning other systems and animal groups.
+Although I focus the vast majority of my time on sea turtles, ongoing collaborations have branched into questions concerning other systems and animal groups.
 The unifying goal for all of this work is to build an understanding of how species are responding in a changing world.

 Opportunistic lizards —